Web-Dev-Hero/FileUpload-Backend/Readme.md

-# File Upload using Express.js and express-fileupload with Cloudinary
+# File Upload with Express.js, Cloudinary, and Nodemailer

-This is a Node.js application demonstrating file upload functionality using Express.js and express-fileupload middleware, with file storage managed by Cloudinary.
+This is a Node.js application demonstrating file upload functionality using Express.js and express-fileupload middleware, with file storage managed by Cloudinary and using the nodemailer.

 ## Features